sriramab/gamamanual/References/GAMLReferences/Operators.md

 The behavior of the operator depends on the type of the operands.

 #### Special cases:
+  * if both operands are containers and the right operand is empty, - returns the left operand
   * if the left operand is a species and the right operand is an agent of the species, - returns a list containing all the agents of the species minus this agent
-  * if both operands are containers and the right operand is empty, - returns the left operand
+  * if both operands are containers, returns a new list in which all the elements of the right operand have been removed from the left one
-  * if both operands are dates, returns the duration in second between from date2 to date1

 ```
+list<int> var5 <- [1,2,3,4,5,6] - [2,4,9]; 	// var5 equals [1,3,5,6]
-float var0 <- date1 - date2; 	// var0 equals 598
+list<int> var6 <- [1,2,3,4,5,6] - [0,8]; 	// var6 equals [1,2,3,4,5,6]

 ```